chrismarti343/data_structure_tutorial/1-queue.md

 # Enqueue
 Enqueue is one of the operations we can use in Queue.
 Is nothing but *inserting data into the queue*, specifically into the back of the queue.

 If we take the example of the music streaming app.
-Every time we add a song to the list, it is basically doing an Enqueue process as the following images show:
+Every time we add a song to the list, it is basically doing an Enqueue process as the following image shows:

 ![Queue](queue-enqueue.png)